 When I was growing up, pholourie was a regular appetizer in my house.
-I am obviously biased by saying this, but I always felt my mom’s pholourie was the best because she would use real split peas instead of split pea flour or some pholourie mix that could be bought for under $2 at a local West Indian store.
-Not that I have anything against those options, it’s just that for me, the split pea flavor doesn’t come through enough with split pea flour or a pre-packaged mix.
+I am obviously biased by saying this, but I always felt my mom's pholourie was the best because she would use real split peas instead of split pea flour or a pre-packaged pholourie mix.
+Not that I have anything against those options, it's just that for me, using actual peas gives this version of pholourie a richer taste.

 Put peas, garlic, and pepper in a blender with enough water to cover the peas and blend